open-socialism/open-socialism-site/introduction.md

 ## A cooperative system without the downsides?

 The cooperative model is on paper much better, but in practice at a large scale has not proven to be viable.
 Going back to capitalism is one way, but can a cooperative system be constructed that has mechanisms in place to mitigate these issues?
-Are there examples of modern systems of organisation that have desirable aspects of cooperative systems but avoid the downsides?
+Are there examples of modern systems of organization that have desirable aspects of cooperative systems but avoid the downsides?

 ## The Open Source Model

-[Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software){:target="_blank"} is free software that is deveoped in the open.
+[Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software){:target="_blank"} is free software that is developed in the open.
 The code is fully accessible and you are free to take a copy and modify it.
 Business can be involved in the development of OSS, but OSS projects are typically run separately from businesses and anyone can contribute.
 Teams are usually distributed around the world and the work is unpaid.

 Probably you are thinking this wouldn't work.
-People doing unpaid work, distrubuted teams and a lack of commercial direction.
+People doing unpaid work, distributed teams and a lack of commercial direction.
 However, OSS has been extremely successful with virtually all of commercial software depending on it in some way.

 The [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"} is the processes used to manage open source projects and teams.
 This process has a lot in common with the tribal model, but is operates in a highly different environment.
 What are some aspects?